onlinefitprohub-collab/Acceptafy/replit.md

 ## Overview

-Acceptafy is a React + TypeScript email marketing analysis and education platform.
-The application helps users optimize their email campaigns through AI-powered grading, provides deliverability tools, tracks sender reputation, and offers comprehensive educational resources.
-Built with Vite, Express, and the Google Gemini AI API, it combines real-time email analysis with educational content to help users master email marketing best practices.
+Acceptafy is a React and TypeScript email marketing analysis and education platform.
+Its primary purpose is to help users optimize their email campaigns through AI-powered grading, deliverability tools, sender reputation tracking, and comprehensive educational resources.
+Built with Vite, Express, and the Google Gemini AI API, the platform aims to provide real-time email analysis and educational content to master email marketing best practices.
+The business vision is to empower marketers with intelligent tools to improve campaign performance and deliverability.

 ## User Preferences